The Herald (Plymouth): Print and online presence

-It has more than 196,000 followers on Facebook, almost 70,000 followers on Twitter, and around 24,800 followers on Instagram.
+It has 217,000 followers on Facebook, 81,200 followers on X, and 28,000 followers on Instagram.

 The Herald's print team is run by editor Claire Ainsworth.

-Edd Moore is the editor of Plymouth Live.
-He took over the role in 2018 aged 33 from former editor Paul Burton.

-Edd joined the paper as a trainee reporter in 2008.
-He held several roles before becoming editor, including chief reporter, deputy news editor and head of content.

-Plymouth Live's head of content is Sarah Waddington.

 History

 The history of the Herald stretches back to 2 pm on Monday 22 April 1895 when the Western Evening Herald was launched as Plymouth's first evening newspaper.
 Various other newspapers had come and gone in Plymouth in the preceding 100 years.
 The WEH was published by the owners of the Western Daily Mercury.
 It was then bought by Sir Leicester Harmsworth in 1921 — a year after he bought the Western Morning News company — and was renamed The Evening Herald and Western Evening News on 17 September 1923.
 On 24 May 1924, the name was changed again to the Western Evening Herald and Western Evening News.

 After changing format to tabloid in 1987, the title changed again to the Evening Herald, becoming simply The Herald in October 2006 when its print deadline shifted from midmorning (between 9 am and 11 am) to 1 am to accommodate the 120-mile distribution journey to Plymouth after printing was transferred to Weymouth in Dorset.

 Alan Clark, the Conservative MP for Plymouth Sutton from 1974 to 1992, dismissed the people of Plymouth as "believing everything they read in the Herald".

 In 2012, Local World acquired owner Northcliffe Media from Daily Mail and General Trust.